-Therefore, when air cargo sales agents make quotations to customers, they must understand the real needs of customers.
+Therefore, when air cargo packaging sales agents make quotations to customers, they must understand the real needs of customers.
 For customers, it is best to inform the air cargo sales agents of relevant requirements, especially the timeliness, so that the agents can match the airliners which can meet relevant requirements for transportation.

 3. Calculation methods of air cargo freight rate